dragonfoxsl/image_bg_removal/README.md

         pip install pipenv
     ```

-* Initialize the environment (This will install the python 3.8 with the required dependencies from the Pipefile.lock)
+* Initialize the environment from the repository(This will install the python 3.8 with the required dependencies from the Pipefile.lock)
     ```powershell
         pipenv install
     ```